 Quick access to search sections, weather, and voice-activated functions are the basic elements of Google Go that discard its heavy interface, based on application cards, to opt for a lighter one with buttons that open each link separately.
 This new distribution of its internal architecture allows the application to work more quickly in those territories where mobile connection speeds are very slow since there are no processes, nor downloads running in the background that slow everything down.

-Google Go is the ultra-light version of the Google app for Android and this is a renewal of Google Search Lite.
+Google Go is the ultra-light version of the Google application for Android and this is a renewal of Google Search Lite.
 Opening the application, it asks us to set the language.
 Once there, it takes us to the main screen where, through circular icons of different colors, it moves us from one click to various tools such as YouTube, Google Translate, Maps or search of websites, images or GIFs.
 We also have voice search.
 The idea is to click and it will open a search tab that will recommend us topics.

 Google facilitates searches at deeper levels than usual.
 In fact, the contextual and semantic information of Google, plays a very important role.
 They no longer offer us so many links but the information that Google has is better organized.
 Here they try to lighten the consumption of mobile data, strengthen their position as an intelligent assistant and get used to a type of search further away from the desktop.